Opossums have 13 nipples

 ** Stars only processing:**

-Several curve transformations to adjust lightness, contrast, saturation, color balance, etc
+Several rounds of curve adjustments for lightness, contrast, saturation, color balance, with various masks

 This basically re-linearizes the two images, adds them together, and then stretches them back to before.
 More info on it here)